CodeCatz/codecatz-tutorial/1-installation/index.md

 	$ pwd
 	/Users/codecat

-Now, to see a list of files and folders inside the current directory, use the following command:
+Now, to see a list of files and folders inside the current folder, use the following command:

 <div class="os-switch">
 <div class="osx">